 According to results presented at the annual meeting of the American Association for Cancer Research, for patients with advanced cancer of the pancreas with BRCA mutations or PALB2 and those who respond to chemotherapy can be useful rukaparibom supportive therapy, an inhibitor of poly-ADP-ribose polymerase.

-The interim analysis of the Phase 2 study of response to treatment was 36.8% and the average progression-free survival - 9.1 months.
+In the intermediate phase of the study 2 analyzing the response to treatment was 36.8% and the average progression-free survival - 9.1 months.

-"Some of the patients showed a complete or partial response to treatment rukaparibom.
-This suggests that therapy can not only maintain the treatment, but in some cases, to reduce the tumor, "- says Kim Binder Reiss, MD, assistant professor of medicine at the University of Pennsylvania.
+"Some of the patients showed a complete or partial response to treatment rukaparibom This suggests that therapy can not only maintain the treatment, but in some cases, to reduce the tumor,." - says Kim Binder Reiss, MD, assistant professor of medicine at the University of Pennsylvania.
 She noted that 6-8% of patients with pancreatic cancer or BRCA observed PALB2 mutation.
-These mutations are easily respond to chemotherapy based on platinum, but the quality of life a constant chemotherapy significantly reduced because of toxicity.
+These mutations are easily respond to chemotherapy based on platinum, but quality of life is a constant chemotherapy significantly reduced because of toxicity.

 In the past few years, new data for identification of the subgroup of patients with pancreatic cancer who have mutations in the DNA repair mechanism genes that demonstrate a response to chemotherapy based on platinum.
 In 17% of patients with pancreatic cancer were observed improvement in survival rates.